Irreducible representation: Trivial representation

-All groups $G$ have a zero-dimensional, irreducible trivial representation by mapping all group elements to the identity transformation.
+All groups $G$ have a one-dimensional, irreducible trivial representation by mapping all group elements to the identity transformation.

 One-dimensional representation

 Any one-dimensional representation is irreducible since it has no proper nontrivial invariant subspaces.

 Irreducible complex representations

 The irreducible complex representations of a finite group G can be characterized using results from character theory.
 In particular, all complex representations decompose as a direct sum of irreps, and the number of irreps of $G$ is equal to the number of conjugacy classes of $G$.